aws-samples/amazon-pinpoint-call-retry/README.md

 ## Amazon Pinpoint Call Retry

-Retrying Undelivered Voice Messages with Amazon Pinpoint
+Retrying Undelivered Voice Messages with Amazon Pinpoint.
+Please refer to the accompanying AWS Blog post for architecture details.

 ## License Summary
 This sample code is made available under a modified MIT-0 license.
 See the LICENSE file.